Building a Custom Home with Reno Home Builders

 Check References and Licensing.

-This is another preliminary step you should take as you interview architects and builders or any other professionals who will work on your project.
+This is another preliminary step you should take as you interview Reno home builders, architects, or any other professionals who will work on your project.
 You want to talk to references (other custom home buyers) in detail about how the process of building their home went.

 Get Everything in Writing.